Pereberina/file/README.md

 ## Getting Started

 Choose the version of project.
-You can use wait model where server waits some time after file transmition to send lost packets.
-In the other model, the server monitors that all the clients recieved file.
+You can use [waiting model](https://github.com/Pereberina/file/tree/master/wait) where server waits some time after file transmision to resend lost packets if it is neccessary.
+In the [other model](https://github.com/Pereberina/file/tree/master/alarm), the server monitors whether all the clients have recieved the file.

 ### Installing